FAQs

 What do I give up by staying in the class action?

-If the proposed Settlement is approved by the Federal Court, it will be binding on all Class Members who do not opt out.
+The Settlement is binding on all Class Members who do not opt out.

-If you do not opt out of the settlement, and it becomes final, you will not be able to start an individual lawsuit regarding abuse experienced while admitted to a Federal Indian Hospital.
+If you do not opt out of the Settlement by August 25, 2025, you will not be able to start an individual lawsuit regarding abuse experienced while admitted to a Federal Indian Hospital.

-Please read the proposed Settlement Agreement carefully and contact Class Counsel if you have any questions.
+Please read the Settlement Agreement carefully and contact Class Counsel if you have any questions.

 What happened at the Settlement Approval Hearing?

-The Federal Court heard from Class Counsel and Canada as well as representatives of the Class.
-The Court will soon release its decision about whether the proposed Settlement has been approved.
+The Federal Court heard from Class Counsel and Canada, as well as representatives of the Class, at the Settlement Approval Hearing on June 10 and 11, 2025.

 Legal Information